Documentation relevant to all 4.8.x releases – Category Posts Widget

 - Make widget title link: (This check box appears, if in the Filter panel only one specific category is selected.)
 If selected the title will become a link to the relevant category page

 - Title link URL: (This text box appears, if in the Filter panel ‘All categories’ is selected.)
 To generate a link you have to put a valide URL in this text box.
-How to combine categories in one link you can be read here.

 - Hide title: If selected no title will be displayed, no matter what the other options are.